Estimating many properties of a quantum state via quantum reservoir processing: Applications

 \subsection{Estimating expectation values of local and global observables}

 Estimating the values of observables is a fundamental task in various quantum information processing tasks.
-For local observables, we present the numerical results of estimating the local Pauli observables for random four-qubit states.
-We observe an exponential growth in sample complexity with the locality in Pauli observable estimation, which is in line with Theorem~\ref{thm:Scaling}.
+For local observables, we present the numerical results of estimating the local Pauli observables of randomly chosen four-qubit states.
 The numerical result is shown in Fig.~\ref{fig:PaulikLocal}.
+We observe that the sample complexity required for achieving a given error rate of estimating Pauli observables increases exponentially with the locality, which agrees with Theorem.~\ref{thm:Scaling}.

 For global observables, we consider the task of GHZ state fidelity estimation.
 For an input GHZ state with three, six, nine and twelve qubits, we present the results of numerical experiment as the number of input copies versus the average error in Fig.~\ref{fig:GHZfid}.
+It can be seen that the sample complexity of identifying GHZ states with a given error rate increases exponentially with the number of qubits, which is similar to the case of local tensor product observables.